Bob Marley: One Love

-Bob Marley: One Love is a 2024 American biographical drama musical film based on the life of reggae singer and songwriter Bob Marley, played by Kingsley Ben-Adir, from his rise to fame in the mid-1970s to his death in 1981.
+Bob Marley: One Love is a 2024 American biographical musical drama film based on the life of reggae singer and songwriter Bob Marley, played by Kingsley Ben-Adir, from his rise to fame in the mid-1970s to his death in 1981.
 The film is directed by Reinaldo Marcus Green, who co-wrote the screenplay with Terence Winter, Frank E. Flowers, and Zach Baylin.
 It also stars Lashana Lynch as Rita Marley and James Norton as Chris Blackwell.

 Bob Marley: One Love premiered at the Carib 5 in Kingston, Jamaica, on January 23, 2024, and was released in the United States by Paramount Pictures on February 14, 2024.
-It received mixed reviews from critics and grossed $180 million worldwide.
+It received mixed reviews from critics and grossed $181 million worldwide.

 Plot

 In 1976, amidst armed political conflict that is affecting daily life in Jamaica, Bob Marley announces that he will perform at Smile Jamaica Concert, promoting peace amongst the warring factions.
-While preparing for the concert, Marley; his wife, Rita; and several other members of Bob Marley and the Wailers, his band, are shot by assailants, Bob gets shot on the arm, Rita on the head, Don is severely injured on the chest and legs.
-Rita and Marley are hospitalized but survive and recover from their injuries in time for the concert.
+While preparing for the concert, Marley, his wife Rita, and several other members of his band, Bob Marley and the Wailers, are shot by assailants.
+Rita and Marley are hospitalized, but survive and recover from their injuries in time for the concert.
 After performing, Marley, saddened that his own countrymen would try to kill him and his wife, shows the crowd his bullet wounds and walks off stage.
-He tells Rita to take their children to Delaware, United States, and stay with his mom, as he and the rest of his band venture to London to record their next two albums.
+He tells Rita to take their children to Delaware, United States, as he and the rest of his band venture to London to record their next two albums.

 After struggling to come up with a new album concept, Marley asks Rita to rejoin him and the band in England.
 Taking inspiration from the soundtrack of the film Exodus and their own situation, he and the band begin recording what would become their album of the same name, in conjunction with a second album that is released in 1978.
 The album becomes a hit and helps further popularize reggae music and the Rastafari movement around the world.
 When the recording company schedules a tour in Europe, Marley also aims for stops throughout Africa to inspire the people there.
 That leads to friction with Rita, as she and Marley argue about his responsibilities and about their infidelities, in addition to having given up on promoting peace back in Jamaica.
 Marley also gets into an altercation with manager Don Taylor over a financial dispute.